GamesCreed

 Crimson Tactics: The Rise of The White Banner, PC, Review, Screenshots, GamesCreed

-Your units will have two sets of skills, abilities and magic.
+Your units will have two sets of skills, abilities, and magic.
 What abilities and magic they have depends purely on that character’s class and what equipment they currently have on them.
 However, this may not always be the case, as certain story characters will have certain abilities and magic that won’t change when they change classes.

 As mentioned earlier, items have abilities that can easily turn a weak weapon into a lethal instrument of war.
-This is seen relatively early on with units that use whips, whips don’t deal a lot of damage, but they can be laced with a deadly poison that will slowly chip away at an enemy’s health.
+This is seen relatively early on with units that use whips; whips don’t deal a lot of damage, but they can be laced with a deadly poison that will slowly chip away at an enemy’s health.

 If Crimson Tactics: The Rise of The White Banner wants to stand alongside the likes of Tactics Ogre, Fire Emblem, or even the critically acclaimed Final Fantasy Tactics, then it needs a story that is gripping and filled to the brim with political intrigue, that will make us question who we can call an ally and who can you call an enemy.

-Crimson Tactics: The Rise of The White Banner does indeed have that… Or an attempt at it.
+Crimson Tactics: The Rise of the White Banner does indeed have that… Or an attempt at it.
 You see if you’ve played any of those aforementioned games, then most of what has been listed for Crimson Tactics seems eerily similar to features that were in those games, and that’s mainly because Crimson Tactics tries to play everything safe, and no better example of this is with its story.

 Crimson Tactics: The Rise of The White Banner, PC, Review, Screenshots, GamesCreed

-Now a story in an Eastern strategy game is what keeps you engaged because, without it, you’re just playing an overly complicated game of chess.
+Now, a story in an Eastern strategy game is what keeps you engaged because, without it, you’re just playing an overly complicated game of chess.
 The story is what gets you to win the battles.
-It’s what sees you learn the mechanics for the game, and if the story isn’t interesting, neither is everything else, and sadly, that’s the case with Crimson Tactics: The Rise of The White Banner.
-Instead of having a completely unique world with unique races, lore, and environments like the world of Ivalice in Final Fantasy Tactics.
+It’s what sees you learn the mechanics for the game, and if the story isn’t interesting, neither is everything else, and sadly, that’s the case with Crimson Tactics: The Rise of the White Banner.
+Instead of having a unique world with unique races, lore, and environments like the world of Ivalice in Final Fantasy Tactics.

 Sadly, all the things that make Crimson Tactics: The Rise of The White Banner unique are all things seen in the game’s muses, things that those games did better.
 The backstabbing mechanic and character classes are clearly from Ogre Tactics and Final Fantasy Tactics.
 The mount mechanic is highly reminiscent of Pegasus knights from the Fire Emblem games.